Appendix 5 – student expectations

-- Dedicate to Honours an average of 48 hours (full time students) or 24 hours (part-time students) per week;
+- Dedicate to thesis or project studies an average of 48 hours (full time students) or 24 hours (part-time students) per week;

 - Attend the school/department induction session;

-- Play an informed part in planning the research project within the time limits identified by the school/department;
+- Play an informed part in planning the thesis/research project within the time limits identified by the school/department;

 - Establish agreed methods of working and a schedule of meetings with the supervisor;